asm123/asm123.github.io/_posts/2024-12-18-human-info-10bits-per-s.md

 - One human cone photoreceptor can transmit information at `270 bits/s`.
 - One human eye has `6 million` cone photoreceptors = `6*10^6 * 270 bits/s = 162 * 10^7 bits/s  = 1.6 * 10^9 bits/s = 1.6 gigbits/s`.

+- Memory is stored in the strengths of synaptic connections and to some extent in the properties of individual neurons.
+  - Estimated capacity of brain = number of synapses * dynamic range of synaptic strength = 10^14 * 5 bits = 62.5 TB
+    - > Note: Authors computed this number as ~50 TB.
+[Quick Google search](https://www.google.com/search?q=capacity+of+brain+in+gb) tells me it is 2.5 million GB = 2.5 * 10^6 * 10^9 bytes = 2500 ^ 10^12 bytes = 2500 TB.
+This is a very large number.
+I am now losing interest in reading this article any further.